dscheerens/ngx-inject/README.md

 To convert an unbound provider into a full provider that can be used by Angular's dependency injection framework it has to be bound to a token.
 This is done using the `bindProvider` function which takes a token and an unbound provider as arguments and combines them to yield a [`Provider`](https://angular.io/api/core/Provider) instance.

-> The `bindProvider` function is compatible with Angular's AOT compiler, so it can safely be used without running into _function calls are not supported_ errors or injected dependencies being `undefined` at runtime.
+> The `bindProvider` function is compatible with Angular's AoT compiler, so it can safely be used without running into _function calls are not supported_ errors or injected dependencies being `undefined` at runtime.

 Together with the `bindProvider` function the unbound provider concept offers a nice method for modules to specify dependencies that need to be provided outside of the module (e.g. configuration) in a typesafe manner.
 One way of defining these dependencies is by creating a static function in your module that returns a `ModuleWithProviders` object.